JacksWebBrand/gather/README.md

 ## 💻 tech\_

 Currently, the plan is to implement the main application with React / Typescript; the 'microservices' that will power it with Typescript; the databases with mongoDB; and, most importantly, the API's in Typescript.
 Should this prove impractical however, as I learn I am open to change for the good of the data!
 The point is the API's - not the quality of the app they will each be demonstrated within.

+---

+### Immediate future of the project:

+1. Create a suite of image based datapoints; focusing on quality over quantity.